vkallio88/ai-project/README.md

 - Poll database/API for new tickets with no classification or handler
 - Use relevant method with Python to classify words  to "urgent" and "non-urgent" categories.
 If there are more "urgent" words than "non-urgent" words, then ticket is classified as "urgent" and vice versa.

 Users are IT support system admins and IT support personnel.
-Their need is to get the information about a potential urgent ticket as soon as possible (this has always been a problem), especialy since most of the ticket are NOT logged by the support personel, but rather by customers.
+Their need is to get the information about a potential urgent ticket as soon as possible (this has always been a problem), especialy since most of the ticket are NOT logged by the support personnel, but rather by customers.

 ## Data sources and AI methods